Last edited 07/25/2022

 Are there any recurring themes or issues you’ve noticed as you treat people in your area of specialization, and how has this insight guided your approach?

-Yes, I noticed that lots of people have unresolved trauma in their past.
-I have worked with people of various socioeconomic and cultural backgrounds and the one thing 75-80% of them shared was a traumatic history.
+Yes, I noticed that lots of people have unresolved trauma from their past.
+I have worked with people from various socioeconomic and cultural backgrounds and the one thing that 75-80% of them shared was some history of trauma.
 Trauma affects people in various ways, sexually, mentally, physically, emotionally, and it takes years to face it and deal with it.
 A lot of people do not realize that they are more than their traumatic experiences in life and this is what I have learned as a therapist who treats trauma.
 Existentialism teaches that people are more than their life experiences, and that they are capable of living up to other dreams and goals.
 Trauma sticks with a person for life but it does not have to define who a person is.

 Specialties